-A newsroom reshaped by cuts and closures
+A news team reshaped through cutbacks and closures

 For longtime contributors and observers, the mood appeared bleak, and Sally Quinn, a well-known figure tied to the paper and the widow of former editor Ben Bradlee, portrayed the moment as a series of setbacks that offered little hope.
 She wondered whether trimming expenses could genuinely sustain a publication whose worth has always depended on the strength and richness of its journalism.